StefanResearch/StefanResearch.github.io/_pages/workshop-graph.md

 Now, can we avoid computing $\operatorname{OPT}(H)$ from scratch when $H$ is isomorphic to some $G_i$?
 If so, how can we achieve this?
 Can we solve some NP-complete problems quickly in our new model?
 And what about breaking fine-grained lower bounds?
 We will try to answer these questions in this talk.

 ---

+### Fully Dynamic Triangle and 4-Vertex Subgraph Counting: From Theory to Practice and Back Again {#fully-dynamic-triangle-and-four-vertex-counting}

+**Speaker:** Kathrin Hanauer, Uni Wien

+Counting triangles and other small subgraph patterns is a core primitive in large-scale graph analytics, with numerous applications in data management and network analysis.
+Modern workloads involve massive, evolving graphs, requiring dynamic algorithms that efficiently maintain subgraph counts under updates.
+Although specialized dynamic algorithms for patterns with up to four vertices exist, prior work is largely theoretical, leaving practitioners to rely on general-purpose methods for arbitrary subgraphs or approximate techniques.

+We present an in-depth study of two dynamic approaches by Eppstein et al. and Hanauer et al. for maintaining counts of triangles and all connected four-vertex subgraph patterns, both based on variants of heavy-light vertex partitioning.
+We introduce a set of theoretical and practical optimizations and study hybrid variants that combine complementary elements of both approaches.

+Our experimental evaluation on large-scale real-world and synthetic dynamic graphs demonstrates that the optimized algorithms consistently outperform the original methods as well as strong static and dynamic baselines both in total and worst-case update times, achieving speedups of up to several orders of magnitude.

+---